One World Family Commune: Universal Industrial Church of the New World Comforter (UICNWC)

-Like other UFO religions Universal Industrial Church combines dissimilar themes with the key principles being "reincarnation, a concept called Uni-Communism, the Hegelian dialectic (Thesis, Anti-Thesis, and Synthesis), and extraterrestrial contact that will bring about the salvation of planet Earth."
+Like other UFO religions the Universal Industrial Church combines dissimilar themes with the key principles being "reincarnation, a concept called Uni-Communism, the Hegelian dialectic (Thesis, Anti-Thesis, and Synthesis), and extraterrestrial contact that will bring about the salvation of planet Earth."
 The dialectic is based on the Bible's Book of Revelation thesis, with the Synthesis being the Galactic Elohim of Galactica serving on behalf of God Mind, Universal Christ Consciousness, Extraterritorial Intelligence (ETI).
 Negative Energies created by Humanity's errors recorded in the Akashic Records acting as the Anti-Thesis.

 The Galactic Elohim of Galactica are an extraterrestrial civilization, who created all life on earth and will eventually bring people of earth to a higher existence.
 On Earth the Galactic Elohim and God Mind are represented by Allen Michael, the Galactic Messenger and the New World Comforter.
-While Negative Energies acquiring for self without regard to the whole are channeled through such actions as the creation of the International Monetary Fund, the Federal Reserve System, the CIA, the Secret World Government, and general destructive tendencies toward 'Babylonian usury' (capitalistic economic exploitation based on lending money at high interest rates)."
+Negative Energies, the acquisition for oneself without regard to the whole, are channeled through such actions as the creation of the International Monetary Fund, the Federal Reserve System, the CIA, the Secret World Government, and general destructive tendencies toward 'Babylonian usury' (capitalistic economic exploitation based on lending money at high interest rates)."
 (Note: In describing their religion, UICNWC practitioners explain that in their teachings Zionism does not refer to Judaism or Jewish people, making a point that they embrace the unity and love for all people without exception and find it unfortunate that they are misunderstood.)
-According to OWFC/UICNWC members the Synthesis will occur when this Humanity develops Higher Consciousness through Positive Affirmation of the God Force in Harmony with Nature as channeled through the Galactic Elohim, bringing all people into Galactic Membership on a higher plane of energy.
+According to OWFC/UICNWC members, the Synthesis will occur when this Humanity develops Higher Consciousness through Positive Affirmation of the God Force in Harmony with Nature as channeled through the Galactic Elohim, bringing all people into Galactic Membership on a higher plane of energy.